 Labour’s first budget announced their commitment to additional funding to close the tax gap.
 This will include overhauling HMRC’s IT system to improve its debt management and ensure tax debt enquiries can be dealt with faster, hopefully improving the productivity of the organisation.

-5,000 additional compliance staff will also be recruited, and 1,800 debt management staff will also be maintained and recruited.
+5,000 additional compliance staff are being recruited, and 1,800 debt management staff will also be maintained and recruited.
 HMRC’s services will be also digitised to make it easier and simpler for taxpayers to self-serve and manage their tax affairs.

 These focused strategical measures and additional resource are intended to support HMRC to close the UK’s tax gap, by bringing in an additional £6.5 billion over the next five years.
 Labour state that the revenue will go directly to funding UK public services and fixing the foundations of the economy.